An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?": Scaffoldings for Intuitive Explanation

 is satisfied, the total torque is zero.
 This means that frame does not make turning motion which will make the point-masses vertically.
 Interestingly, {\it this is the condition for the precession of the top found in text books \cite{Hal93}.}

-{\bf Explanation-5}: {\it The total torque on the frame is zero.
-Thus the frame does not make turning motion that will make the point-masses move vertically. }
+{\bf Explanation of type 3 for spinning top}: {\it The total torque on the frame is zero.
+Thus the frame does not make turning motion that will make the point-masses move vertically.
+Namely the frame doesn't fall.}

 However, the other end of frame is fixed at the origin $O$ and the frame is a solid body.
-Thus, if the torque $\vec{\tau}_i^g$ and $\vec{\tau}_i^h$ were separately exerted on the frame, the frame would turn such that the point-masses move downward and upward, respectively: Therefore, it is interesting to give a Barker-type explanation.
+Thus, if the torque $\vec{\tau}^g$ and $\vec{\tau}^h$ were separately exerted on the frame, the frame would turn such that the point-masses move downward and upward, respectively.
+Now we can give a Barker-type explanation.

-{\bf Explanation-6}: {\it The downward force on the frame due to the torque by gravity, $\vec{\tau}_i^g$, is balanced by the floating (upward) force due to the torque by point-masses, $\vec{\tau}_i^h$.
+{\bf Explanation of type 4 for spinning top}: {\it The downward force on the frame due to the torque by gravity, $\vec{\tau}^g$, is balanced by the floating (upward) force due to the torque by point-masses, $\vec{\tau}^h$.
 Thus spinning top does not collapse.}